bitwarden/help/_articles/login-with-sso/using-sso.md

 Your Master Password is the source of that decryption key.
 Even though you're authenticating (proving your identity) to Bitwarden using SSO, you still must use that decryption key (your Master Password) to see any meaningful data.
 {% endcallout %}

+## Link your Account

+You should only need to link your account to SSO if you already have a Bitwarden account that's a member of the Organization or if your Organization does not require you to use SSO:

+1. Open the Web Vault, navigate to your **Settings** tab and open your **Organizations**.
+2. Hover over the desired Organization and select the {% icon fa-cog %} gear dropdown:

+   {%image /sso/sso-link-button-overlay.png Link SSO Dropdown Option %}

+3. From the dropdown menu, select {% icon fa-link %} **Link SSO**.

+Once linked, you should be able to [login using SSO](#login-using-sso) as documented above.